benjaminek1337/ConsidCodeTest/README.md

 anyway ;)

 ## Unit tests
-I unit tested some of the more troublesome methods to verify intended functionality, and that I am familiar with unit testing as a concept, and can implement it to a project.
-However, due to the afromentioned schoolwork, I had to limit the ammount of tests.
+I unit tested some methods in part to verify their intended functionality (of course), and also as a demonstration that I am familiar with unit testing as a concept, and that I can implement it to a project.
+However, due to the afromentioned schoolwork, I had to limit the ammount of tests to keep the focus on implementing the best actual solution to satisy the assignments acceptance criteria.